daimrod/emacs-parallel/README.md

 As you can see, to stop the remote instance you have to set the variable `parallel-continue-when-executed` to nil.

+# Modules

+## Parallel XWidget

+[Emacs XWidget](http://www.emacswiki.org/emacs/EmacsXWidgets) is an experimental branch which permits to embed GTK+ widget inside Emacs buffers.
+For instance, it is possible to use it to render an HTML page using the webkit engine within an Emacs buffer.

+With this module, you can configure your "main" Emacs to use another one to render web pages.

+Let's assume that you've cloned [the Emacs XWidget repository](https://github.com/jave/xwidget-emacs) in `$HOME/src/emacs-xwidget/`.
+Once you've compiled it, an Emacs executable is available `$HOME/src/emacs-xwidget/src/emacs`.

+Configure `parallel-xwidget` to use it:

+    (setq parallel-xwidget-config (list :emacs-path
+                                        (concat (getenv "HOME")
+                                                "/src/emacs-xwidget/src/emacs")))

+Then configure your current Emacs to use it:

+    (setq browse-url-browser-function 'parallel-xwidget-browse-url)

+You can check it out with M-x browse-url RET google.com RET.

 # Tips & Tricks